 Student enrollment status is confirmed after the add/drop period of each semester.
 Students whose enrollment is less than the anticipated enrollment, as well as those enrolled in continuing education courses, may see an adjustment in financial aid awards as the costs for these enrollment charges is different than the costs upon which the original award was based.
 The Solution Center will email students regarding award changes; however students are encouraged to check SiS (Student Self-Service) often to stay up-to-date of award offers and changes.

 In addition to changes in enrollment, students may see adjustments due to the following:

-Disbursement of financial aid, in accordance with the University’s policy, is directly made to the student’s account (except in the case of student employment).
+Disbursement of financial aid, in accordance with the university’s policy, is directly made to the student’s account, generally in two equal disbursements (except in the case of student employment).
 Disbursements are made after the Add/Drop period of each semester once enrollment, residency, grade level and housing are confirmed and all program requirements have been met (ie. loan entrance counseling, promissory notes, verification, etc.).

-For detailed instructions on Direct Deposit, visit Enrolling in Direct Deposit (pdf).
+For detailed instructions on Direct Deposit, please read the: Enrolling in Direct Deposit job aid (pdf).

 Financial aid awards are offered based on the information available at the time of the award.
 Students are expected to maintain eligibility throughout the year.
 Failure to meet federal, state or institutional eligibility criteria may result in adjustment or cancellation of awards.